hms-dbmi/chromoscope/docs/presigned_urls.md

 &nbsp;
 ## AWS Presigned URLs

 By default, at creation, an S3 bucket and the objects it contains are private, and only object owners are able to access or visualize them.
 In order to share these objects temporarily with other users, the owner can create a presigned URL, which provides a time-limited permission to view and/or download these private objects to non-owners.
-Presigned URLs can also be created for [uploading objects](https://docs.aws.amazon.com/AmazonS3/latest/userguide/PresignedUrlUploadObject.html) to an S3 bucket, but for use within a SVELT configuration file, presigned URLs will be created in order to [share private objects](https://docs.aws.amazon.com/AmazonS3/latest/userguide/ShareObjectPreSignedURL.html) temporarily.
+Presigned URLs can also be created for [uploading objects](https://docs.aws.amazon.com/AmazonS3/latest/userguide/PresignedUrlUploadObject.html) to an S3 bucket, but for use within a Chromoscope configuration file, presigned URLs will be created in order to [share private objects](https://docs.aws.amazon.com/AmazonS3/latest/userguide/ShareObjectPreSignedURL.html) temporarily.

 When creating a presigned URL for a specified object, the following must be provided: